 Daftuar: “JBL works with Toyota to identify the customer needs in every vehicle sound system.
 We consider the target demographic when identifying key factors such as speaker architecture, design and layout, feature sets and price point.
 It’s a true custom system design based on all these factors.”

-Why did you decide on a nine-speaker JBL car audio layout in the C-HR?
+Why did you decide on a nine-speaker JBL car audio layout in the Toyota C-HR?

 In what way is the tweeter location a JBL signature, as other vehicles have tweeters in the A-pillars?

 Daftuar: “The [Toyota] C-HR has the signature horn tweeter found in many JBL speakers.
 The horn tweeter is part of JBL’s DNA, and now it can be experienced in the automotive environment.
 It delivers a clear and wide soundstage that helps improve the ‘sweet spot’ for more listeners in the vehicle.
 The tweeters are arranged in a cross-firing position, near ear level.
 This is what delivers precise imaging and a lifelike sound.”

 Does your Toyota C-HR require a service?
 Click here to find out more

 Is it possible to tune the system to sound great irrespective of the number of people in the car?

 Daftuar: “Absolutely.
 JBL acoustics engineers aim to deliver a great sound experience for every seat in the car, whether there is a person occupying the seat or not.
 While the presence of people does change the sound characteristics in a vehicle, similar to the difference between an empty and full concert venue, the system is tuned to work well for both driving solo and traveling with others.